The Tutte embedding of the mated-CRT map converges to Liouville quantum gravity: Introduction

-Since at least the 1980's, physicists have interpreted random planar maps as {\em approximations} of continuum random surfaces.
-We will not survey the (vast) physics literature on his topic here; see the reference overview in \cite{shef-kpz}.
-The continuum random surfaces we have in mind are collectively known as {\bf Liouville quantum gravity} (LQG) surfaces, and their local behavior is characterized by a real parameter $\gamma \in (0,2]$ that in some sense determines the ``roughness'' of the surface.
+Since at least the 1980's, physicists have interpreted random planar maps as approximations of continuum random surfaces.
+We will not survey the (vast) physics literature on this topic here; see the reference overview in \cite{shef-kpz} or \cite{nakayama-lqg}.
+The continuum random surfaces we have in mind are known as {\bf Liouville quantum gravity} (LQG) surfaces, and their local behavior is characterized by a real parameter $\gamma \in (0,2]$ that in some sense determines the ``roughness'' of the surface.
 Several precise scaling limit conjectures involving random planar maps and LQG surfaces were formulated in~\cite{shef-kpz,shef-zipper,wedges,hrv-disk,curien-glimpse}.

-Moreover, there are now several senses in which random planar maps have been {\em proved} to converge to LQG surfaces: as metric spaces~\cite{legall-uniqueness,miermont-brownian-map,lqg-tbm1,lqg-tbm2,lqg-tbm3}, as path-decorated metric spaces \cite{gwynne-miller-saw,gwynne-miller-perc}, as mated pairs of trees~\cite{shef-burger,kmsw-bipolar,gkmw-burger,bhs-site-perc,lsw-schnyder-wood}, as collections of loops~\cite{gwynne-miller-cle}, etc. However, conspicuously absent from the results obtained thus far is a proof of any of the scaling limit conjectures involving {\em discrete conformal embeddings}.
+Moreover, there are now several senses in which random planar maps have been {\em proved} to converge to LQG surfaces: as metric spaces~\cite{legall-uniqueness,miermont-brownian-map,lqg-tbm1,lqg-tbm2,lqg-tbm3}, as path-decorated metric spaces \cite{gwynne-miller-saw,gwynne-miller-perc}, as mated pairs of trees~\cite{shef-burger,kmsw-bipolar,gkmw-burger,bhs-site-perc,lsw-schnyder-wood}, as collections of loops~\cite{bhs-site-perc}, etc. However, conspicuously absent from the results obtained thus far is a proof of any of the scaling limit conjectures involving {\em discrete conformal embeddings}.

 One way to formulate such a conjecture is as follows.
-Imagine that one samples a random planar map with $n$ vertices (or $n$ faces) and applies a ``discrete conformal embedding'' that sends the vertices in the map to points in the unit disk.
-The embedding induces a measure on the unit disk in which each embedded vertex (or face) is assigned mass $1/n$.
-The conjecture is that as $n \to \infty$, the measure should converge in law to a continuum LQG measure on the disk.
-Furthermore, a simple random walk on the map (as embedded in the disk) should converge in law to a two dimensional Brownian motion that is (modulo time parameterization) independent of the measure.
+Imagine that one samples a random planar map with $n$ vertices (or $n$ faces) and applies a ``discrete conformal embedding'' that sends each vertex to a point in $\BB C$.
+The embedding induces a measure on $\BB C$ in which each embedded vertex is assigned mass $1/n$.
+The conjecture is that as $n \to \infty$, the measure should converge in law to an LQG measure on the disk as constructed in~\cite{shef-kpz} (or~\cite{rhodes-vargas-log-kpz}).
+Furthermore, the simple random walk on the embedded map should converge in law to a two dimensional Brownian motion independent from the measure, modulo time parameterization.